Skip to content

 The HIV-related research projects funded under this award can take various forms, such as:

-Nontraditional research projects hold significant promise for redressing imbalances within the realms of equity—be it racial, gender, or socioeconomic—and representation in HIV investigation.
-These innovative approaches serve as powerful tools to mitigate HIV disparities observed in healthcare, medicine, and public health.
-By broadening the spectrum of researchers and engaging diverse communities, nontraditional research projects not only may enrich the field of HIV research but also may amplify its relevance and reach.
+Nontraditional research projects hold significant promise for HIV investigation.
+These innovative approaches serve as powerful tools to affect HIV outcomes observed in healthcare, medicine, and public health.
+By broadening the spectrum of researchers and engaging communities affected by HIV, nontraditional research projects not only may enrich the field of HIV research but also may amplify its relevance and reach.

 Additional Considerations

-- Any clinical trial (NIH definition of a clinical trial).
-If unsure, please discuss with your CFAR mentor.
+• Any clinical trial (NIH definition of a clinical trial).
+If unsure, please discuss with your CFAR-affiliated mentor.

-To achieve the Wallace Awards’ goal of growing capacity for local community-led HIV research, an important hallmark of the program is that community investigators will receive mentoring from academic researchers in preparing and executing their proposal.
+An important hallmark of the Wallace Awards program to grow capacity for local community-led HIV research is that applicants will receive mentoring from academic researchers in preparing and executing their proposal.
 We view mentorship as non-hierarchical shared learning that is guided by the needs of the mentee.
 The CFAR OCE and Developmental Core will assist applicants in identifying a mentor for their project, based on information submitted by the community investigator in their interest form (including goals of the proposed project, mentorship areas, and mentor preferences identified by the community investigator).
 Community investigators are also welcome to identify their own mentor, with approval from the CFAR OCE and Developmental Core.
-Mentors must be appointed at a US-based affiliate of the UW/Fred Hutch CFAR [University of Washington, Fred Hutch, Seattle Children’s, Access to Advanced Health Institute, University of Hawai’i at Mānoa].
+Mentors must be appointed at a US-based affiliate of the UW/Fred Hutch CFAR [University of Washington, Fred Hutch, Seattle Children’s, University of Hawai’i at Mānoa].

 The primary mentor is expected to meet with the community investigator throughout the application process and give substantive input on the application, as well as provide mentorship and support throughout the project.
 Each Wallace Award submission must include a letter of support from the applicant’s primary CFAR-appointed mentor.
 In addition to this mentor, a CBO-based mentor at the organization where the work will be conducted is strongly encouraged.
 Additional mentors may be identified prior to submission.
 Mentors must provide a letter of support stating they have read and discussed the proposal with the applicant as part of the full application.
 The CFAR can provide resources to support the mentoring relationship throughout the project, including providing example mentoring agreements.
 The CFAR will also aim to provide successful awardees with professional development and capacity-building opportunities to further their success.